Rafipilot/embedding_bucketing/README.md

 The caching feature speeds up the embedding lookup process.
 By saving previously generated embeddings, the program avoids redundant API calls to OpenAI, which reduces latency and API usage costs.

 ## Example Usage
+#### Comparing an input genre to an array of genres and returning the most semantically similar one
 ```shell
 import embedding_buckting.embedding_model_test as em  # importing relevent modules